 6. Bowing the head

-7. Coercing the woman to submit
+7. Coercing the woman with force

 8. Self-centeredness